varun-r-mallya/varun-r-mallya.github.io/content/gnome/pythonbpf/index.md

 3.  **Step 3: Compile LLVM IR**
     The `.ll` file, containing all code written under the `@bpf` decorator, is compiled using `llc -march=bpf -O2`.

-4.  **Step 4: Generate eBPF Object File**
-    The LLVM backend takes the IR and converts it into a bpf object file with eBPF bytecode, handling all optimizations.

     ![alt text](image.png)